 The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
-The safe, secure storage of the remaining chemical weapons stockpile in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity.
+The safe, secure storage of the stockpiles in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity (CMA).

 What is mustard agent?

-Agent H contains about 20-30% impurities and HD is a nearly pure substance.
-HT is a mixture of 60% HD and 40% of another substance called T. In its pure liquid state, mustard agent is colorless.
+Agent H contains about 20-30% impurities, and Agent HD is a nearly pure substance.
+In its pure liquid state, mustard agent is colorless.
 However, when exposed to impurities, it becomes a pale yellow to brown oily substance.
-Mustard agent freezes at 58° F, is liquid at any temperature above 58° F and boils at 419° F. When vaporized, mustard agent has a garlic-like odor and can remain active in the soil for at least three years.
+Mustard agent freezes at 58° F, is liquid above 58° F and boils at 419° F. When vaporized, mustard agent has a garlic-like odor and can remain active in the soil for three years.

-As a signatory to the Chemical Weapons Convention, the U.S. has destroyed nearly 90% of its original chemical weapons stockpile, which was successfully completed by the U.S. Army Chemical Materials Activity in January 2012.
+As a signatory to the Chemical Weapons Convention, the U.S. successfully completed the destruction of nearly 90% of its original chemical weapons stockpile in January 2012, via CMA.
 The remaining U.S. chemical weapons stockpile near Richmond, Kentucky and in Pueblo, Colorado represent the 10% for which PEO ACWA is responsible.

 Chemical weapons or bulk containers holding mustard agent have been previously destroyed at Johnston Atoll, a group of islands about 800 miles southwest of Hawaii; Edgewood, Maryland; Pine Bluff, Arkansas; Anniston, Alabama; Umatilla, Oregon; and Tooele, Utah.